Laws on Employee Leave

 - Care for a family member with a serious medical condition (beginning July 2021)

-As of June 30, 2019, all employers in Massachusetts are required to provide written notification to their existing employees in writing (in the employees’ primary language), about available paid family and medical leave benefits under the program.
+As of September 30, 2019, all employers in Massachusetts are required to provide written notification to their existing employees in writing (in the employees’ primary language) about available paid family and medical leave benefits under the program.
 Notice must also be issued to new employees within 30 days of their first day of employment.
 The employer must ask employees to sign an acknowledgement of receiving this notice.

 Note that the federal Family and Medical Leave Act also requires businesses that employ 50 or more employees (for each working day of 20 or more weeks during the current or preceding year) to offer employees up to 12 weeks of job-protected leave per year for family and medical reasons.
 Covered employers are required to display a poster of employee rights under the federal Family and Medical Leave Act.